CI314X/social-network-analyzer/README.md

-# Web project for analysing social network
+# Web project for analyzing social network
 This project was realized on Python with Flask library.
 It allows you to create a PDF file with some statistics about particular vk page (but this page should not be closed).<br>